-But that doesn’t mean it’s always an easy decision.
+But that doesn’t mean the program is always an easy decision for landowners.
 For some landowners, committing to the program means answering questions they hadn’t considered before, such as what will happen to their land when they die or are no longer able to care for it.

 |A corner of Jon's hunting camp, featuring a pond he built to encourage wildlife.|

 Others are hesitant to sign a contract, having had bad experiences with contractors or other organizations in the forestry sector in the past.

 With that in mind, the FFCP team is ready to work one-on-one with landowners to hear and alleviate any concerns.